[(1) This section applies where the [appropriate regulator] notifies a recognised body that it is calling in a proposal to make regulatory provision.

 (3) The [appropriate regulator] may extend the period for making representations.

-(4) The [appropriate regulator] must notify the body of its decision whether to disallow the provision not later than
+(4) The [appropriate regulator] must notify the body of its

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.